HUST-Jim/learn_git/readme.txt

-Git is a free software
+This is just a try.